vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 key:de52236965
 ## SELECT DISTINCT

-If you want to `SELECT` all distinct values from a column, you can use the `DISTINCT` keyword.
+If you want to `SELECT` all unique values from a column, you can use the `DISTINCT` keyword.

 This might be useful if, for example, you're interested in knowing which languages are represented in the `films` table: